 As we announced in February 2020, the Motability Scheme has been accredited by the Scottish Government to provide cars, Wheelchair Accessible Vehicles, scooters and powered wheelchairs to eligible disabled people in Scotland.

-This accreditation permits us to supply vehicles through the Accessible Vehicles and Equipment scheme, so anyone receiving the higher rate mobility component of Child Disability Payment or the enhanced rate mobility component of Adult Disability Payment will be eligible lease a vehicle with the Motability Scheme.
+This accreditation allows us to supply vehicles through the Accessible Vehicles and Equipment scheme, so anyone receiving the higher rate mobility component of Child Disability Payment or the enhanced rate mobility component of Adult Disability Payment will be eligible lease a vehicle with the Motability Scheme.

 Allowance payments will be administered by Social Security Scotland rather than the DWP, but you should find that the process of leasing a vehicle with us remains largely unchanged.